dotlang/language/README.md

 Go and Java and C# don't have this.
 Also we can have this by declaring fields of the class as final.

 N - Channels like golang.
 These can be easily implemented using templates and std lib.

+Y - null coalescing operator (`x = a ?? b` means `x = a` if a is not null, else `x = b`)

+N - Functions cannot modify their input values, so why not send everything by reference?
+Because of the overhead of de-referencing.